 Looking for ways to get going with your studying?

-If you're stressed about the fact you've been procrastinating, it can make it even harder to finally start.
+If you're stressed about the fact you've been putting off revision, it can make it even harder to finally start.
 Anxiety builds as the days tick by and the dire warnings of family and teachers echo round your head...

 CharlotteHudders says: "Do past papers/practise questions and mark them!
 Then identify gaps in your knowledge and after each past paper/set of questions, write a list of topics you need to revise.
 Then make it a priority to go over these areas – that way, you will waste less time by avoiding going over what you already know well!"

-Read our quick guide to making the most of past papers.
+More like this: read our guide to making the most of past papers.